vishveshkanjariya/Port-Scanning/README.md

 - Socket Programming – Gained hands-on experience in using Python’s socket module for network communication.
 - Port Scanning Techniques – Learned different scanning methods (TCP Connect, SYN Scan, etc.).
 - Network Security Fundamentals – Improved understanding of ports, protocols, and network vulnerabilities.
-- Multithreading – Implemented multithreading to speed up the scanning process.
-- Error Handling – Developed skills in handling exceptions to ensure smooth execution.
 - IP Address and Port Analysis – Gained insights into how IP addresses and ports function in cybersecurity.
 - Automation & Scripting – Improved the ability to automate network security tasks using Python.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
 - Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-*Ref 1: Network Diagram*